tydaeus/notes/windows/powershell/powershell_scripting.md

 The `Write-Output` command has the same effect.

+### The `return` Command
+Using the `return` command will both output the specified value and act as an end of execution for the current function or script.

 ### Output to Null
 Because any output from a line that isn't explicitly passed to a null-output command or stored in a variable is treated as an output from your script, you will probably wish to write your output to null sometimes.
 To do this, pipe to `Out-Null`.